Schott NYC

 The story of Schott NYC manufactory company starts back in 1913 when two brothers, sons of a Russian immigrant, went after their piece of the American Dream.

-During WWII, the Schott brothers commissioned by the US air-force started producing "bomber jackets" for aviators and the famous "naval pea coat" for soldiers on deck.
+During WWII, the Schott brothers commissioned by the US air-force began producing "bomber jackets" for aviators and the famous "naval pea coat" for soldiers on deck.
 These leather and wool jackets would be produced by Schott for the US Military for the next 60 years.

 Ever since the popularity of the brand never decreased.